Actor Jessie Buckley completed an award season sweep at the Oscars thanks to her acclaimed performance in the historical drama Hamnet.

-Adapted from Maggie O’Farrell’s best-selling 2020 novel of the same name, the film reimagines Shakespeare and Hathaway’s life following the tragic loss of their 11-year-old son, Hamnet.
+Adapted from Maggie O’Farrell’s best-selling 2020 novel of the same name and directed by Chloé Zhao, the film reimagines Shakespeare and Hathaway’s life following the tragic loss of their 11-year-old son, Hamnet.
 But portraying Hathaway was more than just a part for Buckley—it was a transformative learning experience.

-Before her role in Hamnet, the 35-year-old first gained recognition for her versatile roles and emotionally charged performances in films like The Lost Daughter and Women Talking, as well as the TV series Chernobyl and Fargo.
+Before her role in Hamnet, Buckley first gained recognition for her versatile roles and emotionally charged performances in films like The Lost Daughter and Women Talking, as well as the TV series Chernobyl and Fargo.
+She currently stars in The Bride!, a modern interpretation of the Frankenstein story also starring Christian Bale.

 Here’s what else you should know about Jessie Buckley.